Shab00/redPillYoutube/README.md

 ## Project Description

 ### Background
-The term "red pill" originates from the 1999 film *The Matrix*, where taking the red pill symbolizes awakening to harsh truths about reality.
+The term "red pill" originates from the 1999 film *The Matrix*, where taking the red pill symbolises awakening to harsh truths about reality.
 In contemporary culture, especially online, "red pill" has been adopted by various communities to describe content that challenges mainstream narratives, often focusing on topics like masculinity, self-improvement, anti-feminism, conspiracy theories, political incorrectness, and critiques of societal norms.

-This project aims to analyze "red pill" content on YouTube by collecting and analyzing data from selected channels.
+This project aims to analyse "red pill" content on YouTube by collecting and analysing data from selected channels.
 By examining video metadata and comments, we seek to uncover trends, sentiments, and engagement patterns within this niche community.

 ---

 ### Objectives
 1. **Data Collection:**
    - Retrieve video metadata (e.g., titles, views, likes, upload dates) from selected "red pill" YouTube channels.
-   - Collect comments from videos to analyze audience engagement and sentiment.
+   - Collect comments from videos to analyse audience engagement and sentiment.

 2. **Data Analysis:**
    - Perform exploratory data analysis (EDA) to identify trends in video performance and audience engagement.
    - Conduct sentiment analysis on comments to understand the tone and themes of audience discussions.
-   - Visualize findings to communicate insights effectively.
+   - Visualise findings to communicate insights effectively.

 3. **Insights:**
    - Identify common themes and topics in "red pill" content.
-   - Analyze how audience engagement varies across different types of content.
+   - Analyse how audience engagement varies across different types of content.
    - Provide actionable insights for researchers, content creators, and policymakers.

 ---